Skip to content

 ts

-import { TimeoutError, AbortedError } from '@litert/utils-async';
+import { E_TIMEOUT, E_ABORTED, E_FIBER_EXITED } from '@litert/utils-async';

 ts

-class TimeoutError extends Error {
+class E_TIMEOUT extends UtilityError<IAsyncErrorContext> {

-readonly name: 'TimeoutError';
+readonly name: 'timeout';

-readonly message: 'Operation timed out';
+readonly message: 'Operation timed out.';

-readonly unresolvedPromise: Promise<unknown>;
+readonly unresolvedPromise?: Promise<unknown>;

 }